juangamella/ut-lvce-paper/README.md

 This repository contains the code to reproduce the experiments and plot the results for the paper *"Perturbations and Causality in Gaussian Latent Variable Models"*, by A. Taeb, JL.
 Gamella, C. Heinze-Deml and P. Bühlmann.
 This README is not intended to be completely self-explanatory, and should be read alongside the manuscript (https://arxiv.org/abs/2101.06950).

 ## Software package

-The algorithms presented in the paper are available in a separate python package called `utlvce`, which you can install via `pip`.
+If you're interested in using the algorithms described in the paper in your own work, they are available as a separate and well-documented python package called `utlvce`.
 You can find more information on its own repository at [github.com/juangamella/ut-lvce](https://github.com/juangamella/ut-lvce).

 ## Installing Dependencies